Among Cries On The Medieval Battlefield: 'Me Too'

 “In the event that anybody does something to another player that is severe enough to warrant official action, I’m ultimately the person that it comes to,” she told HuffPost.
 Partlow selected one of her fellow candidates, whom she declined to name, as her assistant.

-If someone comes to Partlow with an experience, her first job ― and the one she deems most important ― is to listen.
+This year, Partlow also served as the head of an advocacy program, where her primary responsibility to those who’ve endured instances of harassment or assault is to listen.
 “The vast majority of rapes are not reported because women legitimately believe that nobody’s going to believe them, because rape is the one crime where you have to first prove that a crime was committed,” she said.

 Then, she speaks with each attendee on a case-by-case basis about how she or he wants to proceed.
 Calling the hospital and police are both options, although Partlow said she respects a victim’s privacy should they not want to alert the authorities or leave camp.
 No matter what steps are taken, Partlow will alert the internal organization to what occurred, so all incidents will be documented and processed through a unified, streamlined system.

-Although she was only appointed recently, Partlow is optimistic that the arbiter’s very existence will discourage Dagorhirrim from crossing lines of decency.
+Moving forward, Partlow will turn over her position as head advocate to another person in the advocacy program, so she can investigate allegations of wrongdoing as an arbiter with total impartiality.
+Although she was only appointed recently, Partlow is optimistic that the very existence of these new programs and positions will discourage Dagorhirrim from crossing lines of decency.

 “This year I’ve really seen people step up and take care of each other in a way that shows a lot of maturity,” she said.

-Note: This piece has been updated to clarify details about Ragnarok’s arbiter position and advocacy program.